watermelonwolverine/Filename-Tag-Generator/README.md

 - cross-platform
 - works with cloud sync
 - works in the  web interface of any cloud
-- can easily manage 100s of tags
+- can manage 100s of tags
-- can easily manage dozens of tags per file
+- can manage dozens of tags per file

 let me know, so I can link it here.